ro0mquy/rtificial/vinyl/README.md

 Download the latest Premake 5.0 development [alpha builds](https://premake.github.io/download.html#v5), extract and put it somewhere in your `%PATH%`.
 I recommend creating `%HOMEPATH%\bin`, putting `premake5.exe` there and [adding](http://www.computerhope.com/issues/ch000549.htm) it to your `%PATH`.

 It may be the case that you need a `nasm.exe` executable.
-It is used for include binary resources in vinyl.
+It is used for including binary resources in vinyl.
 Download a standalone version (not the installer) from [nasm.us](http://nasm.us/) and extract it.
 Now copy the executable `nasm/nasm.exe` to `rtificial/vinyl/Bin/nasm.exe`.

 Now use a shell to run